skjolber/json-log-filter/impl/core/README.md

 "abcdef\\"
 ```

-Since ending a field name or value with a slash is unusual, scan for the double quote, then see whether it was in fact escaped or not.
+Since ending a field name or value with a slash is unusual, we can speed up the algorithm: Look for a double quote, then see whether it was in fact escaped or not.

 ```
 while(true) {